 libamath is a C library that provides advanced mathematical functions, with a focus on algorithms for statistical analysis and genetic algorithms.
 The library is optimized for performance, with multithreaded implementations for various distributions and transforms, making it suitable for computationally intensive tasks.
+It is originaly built to compile with GNU C 17, but should be compatible with any GNU C version.

 - Individuals generation: Create a population of individuals, each with a set of weights.
 Includes mutation and reproduction mechanisms.